Reloaded-Project/Reloaded-III/docs/Research/Library-Sizes/Serializers.md

 The generics could be pointed at a shared implementation using `u8` as the type, like malloc/free in C. Though it may incur an additional jmp instruction of overhead.

+### Use `rkyv` for serializing read-only data.

+It performs the best in deserialization and has the smallest binary size.

+An example of where using `rkyv` is suitable therefore is for saving loader settings from the server.

+### Use `bitcode` for serializing data where copy may be beneficial

+It's a bit heavier on code size than `rkyv` but tends to serialize structured data faster, and it's very compression friendly.

+A good usage for a library like `bitcode` is for serializing loadout `snapshots` that require mutating *after* they are loaded.

 [rkyv]: https://rkyv.org/motivation.html
 [postcard]: https://github.com/jamesmunns/postcard
 [bincode]: https://github.com/bincode-org/bincode